PredictiveEcology/Require/cran-comments.md

 There were no ERRORs nor WARNINGs.

 There was one NOTE through about the Maintainer.
-The correct maintainer is eliot.mcintire@canada.ca, as indicated.
+The correct maintainer is <eliot.mcintire@canada.ca>, as indicated.

 ## Downstream dependencies

-We have tested this verison of the package with several downstream dependencies, and have found no problems.
+We have tested this version of the package with several downstream dependencies, and have found no problems.